Hon. Frances Ingram-Shepheard

 Hon.
-Frances Ingram-Shepheard is the daughter of Charles Ingram, 9th Viscount Irvine and Frances Shepheard.1 She married Lord William Gordon, son of Cosmo George Gordon, 3rd Duke of Gordon and Lady Catherine Gordon, on 1 March 1781.
+Frances Ingram-Shepheard was born in 1761.
+She was the daughter of Charles Ingram, 9th Viscount Irvine and Frances Shepheard.1,3 She married Lord William Gordon, son of Cosmo George Gordon, 3rd Duke of Gordon and Lady Catherine Gordon, on 1 March 1781.1 She died in 1841.

 Her married name became Gordon.